internetstandards/toolbox-wiki/DKIM-how-to.md

 Navigate to: `Configuration -> Email engine -> Certificates and keys -> Add`

 - Give a ID (name) for the private key.
 Only lowercase, numbers and letters (limitation of Halon).
-- Select Type “Private key” and hit Generate.
+- Select Type Â“Private keyÂ” and hit Generate.
 - Add a Comment like the selector name and date.
 - Click Add and then select the newly created private key in the overview, then click Details on top of the page.